michaelTurco/michaelturco.github.io/index.md

 ---
 ## Overview of my Artifact

 The artifact I selected for all three enhancements is my full-stack mobile application called **Track My Weight** from [CS-360 Mobile Architecture and Programming](https://github.com/michaelTurco/CS-360-Mobile-Architecture-And-Programming).
 The original app lets the user create an account and log in to a local MySQL database, record new weight entries, and view their weight history in a scrollable list.
+The app has a fairly simple user interface, and features a bottom navigation bar with 5 buttons to switch to different menus.
+The app was made using **Android Studio** back in February 2025, and was mainly coded in Java.
+I chose this artifact because it provided a strong foundation and plenty of opportunities for meaningful improvement in both the front-end and back-end.

 **Original Artifact:** [(Entire Project)](https://github.com/michaelTurco/CS-360-Mobile-Architecture-And-Programming/tree/10afc06251f83af4ad8769564a242649a72e942c)&nbsp;and&nbsp;[(Only Java Files)](https://github.com/michaelTurco/CS-360-Mobile-Architecture-And-Programming/tree/10afc06251f83af4ad8769564a242649a72e942c/app/src/main/java/com/turco_michael_weight_tracking)
 **Updated Artifact:** [(Entire Project)](https://github.com/michaelTurco/CS-360-Mobile-Architecture-And-Programming)&nbsp;and&nbsp;[(Only Java Files)](https://github.com/michaelTurco/CS-360-Mobile-Architecture-And-Programming/tree/main/app/src/main/java/com/turco_michael_weight_tracking)

-I originally completed the first version of the app in February 2025, and chose it for this portfolio because it provided a strong foundation and plenty of opportunities for meaningful improvement.
-Through the **three enhancements described below**, I turned this project into a much more polished, professional, and user-ready application that I intend to publish on the app store.
+Through the **three enhancements described below**, I turned this project into a much more polished, professional, and user-ready application that I intend to publish on the app store!

 ---
 ## Informal Code Review Video